-Action 13- Classroom Instructional materials- This new action was developed to provide funding for additional classroom instructional/intervention supplies to support MTSS for academics and behavior.
-This action will support tiered approaches to support inclusive practices that support students learning.
+Action 13- Classroom Instructional materials- This action supports additional classroom instructional/intervention supplies to support MTSS for academics and behavior.
+This action supports tiered approaches to support inclusive practices that support students learning.
 This action will benefit all students but is principally directed at supporting our unduplicated pupils who have additional learning needs, higher levels of chronic absenteeism and suspension, and will benefit from additional academic and behavioral interventions.